numpy/numpy/doc/source/reference/random/bit_generators/index.rst

 The included BitGenerators are:

 * PCG-64 - The default.
-A fast generator that supports many parallel streams and can be advanced by an arbitrary amount.
+A fast generator that can be advanced by an arbitrary amount.
 See the documentation for :meth:`~.PCG64.advance`.
 PCG-64 has a period of :math:`2^{128}`.
 See the `PCG author's page`_ for more details about this class of PRNG.
 * MT19937 - The standard Python BitGenerator.
 Adds a `MT19937.jumped`
   function that returns a new generator with state as-if :math:`2^{128}` draws have been made.